CS3203-Product/GroupH_CS3203_Spring2026/README.md

 GroupH_Ticket5PSprint1CodeReview_CS3203Spring2026

 Uncram
 Uncram is a productivity program that helps users manage tasks through time blocking, conflict detection, and a prioritization engine that tracks deadlines and progress.
 An analytics dashboard monitors task completion, while a collaboration hub enables team communication, file sharing, and shared scheduling.
-To support focus, the program includes a timer, distraction-blocking web extension, and ambient sounds to keep users engaged during work sessions.
+To support focus, the program includes a timer, a distraction-blocking web extension, and ambient sounds to keep users engaged during work sessions.

 Within UnCram, we have the function of FocusModeTimer.
 This function is responsible for representing a focus mode timer to help users stay focused on their tasks
-    # We are creating a Pomodoro-style timer
+    - We are creating a Pomodoro-style timer
-    # It breaks work into 25-minute "work" intervals with 5-minute breaks in between.
+    - It breaks work into 25-minute "work" intervals with 5-minute breaks in between.
-    # As for the unit test, we set the timer for work to 1 minute.
+    - As for the unit test, we set the timer for work to 1 minute.
-    # After four "Pomodoros", the user takes a longer break of 15-30 minutes.
+    - After four "Pomodoros", the user takes a longer break of 15-30 minutes.

 This README will undergo several changes over the course of our product development.
 Anything that is currently a placeholder will be changed according to our progression.